simon-void/blog_void2unit/content/post/inline+password.md

 ### So how does this version of a password increase security even more?

 It's safe to log!
-Dev often log the contents of there configuration objects
+Developers often log the contents of there configuration objects
 ```kotlin
 logger.info("using settings: $someServerConfig")
 ```
 This often leaks passwords into log files, which we want to avoid for obvious reasons.
-Which brings us to the reason we overrode the `toString`-method of our `Password` class.
+This brings us to the reason we overrode the `toString`-method of our `Password` class.
 No further leakage of secrets does occur, even without the programmer doing the logging having to think about it.
 The log file is clean:
 ```text
 2023-02-16T15:35:05 INFO 26356 --- using settings: SomeServerConfig(username=asmith84, password=***, host=someserver.com, port=34)